 Typically a neighborhood will have (but this can vary)

-• A phone tree for contacting the residents
+• A WhatsApp group, text list, or phone tree for contacting neighbors.

-• Possibly GMRS or MURS radios for the neighborhood.
+• Low-power radio: Possibly GMRS or MURS radios for the neighborhood.
 GMRS is useful because it's cheap, doesn't require a ham license, and SSEPO has set up repeaters making it work across the region.

 • Neighborhood drills.

-During an actual emergency the email list and GRMS will often be the primary means of contact/discussion.
+During an actual emergency the email list, different flavors of texting, and GRMS will often be the primary means of contact/discussion.

 The NC provides, among other services, the following to their neighborhood: